-The Public Accounts Committee also invited civil society and media actors to observe proceedings of the Committee.
-Nonetheless, the PAC should ensure their resolutions and oversight functions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.
+The PAC is encouraged to improve its effectiveness and ensure reports of the Auditor-General for 2023 and other pending audit reports are given expeditious consideration.
+The PAC should also involve civil society and media actors when reviewing audit reports and ensure its resolutions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.